bareliya/auth-service/README.md

 This document outlines the APIs provided by the Authentication Service for user and admin management.
 1. have created aws RDS Instance and populated it with 5 million users dummy data
-2. deploy application in aws-ec2 instance
+2. deploy application in aws-ec2 instance having 1 vCPU
 3. utilize k6 for load testing

 ## Table of Contents